stuartsierra/lazytest/README.md

 The Basics
 ==========

-Tests are always defined within the `spec` macro:
+Specs ("specifications") are always defined within the `spec` macro:

+    (use 'com.stuartsierra.lazytest)

     (spec name? "docstring?" body...)